 What do climate tech VCs make of these shifts?
 Where is the deal flow strong or weak?
 How are the conditions for follow-on funding, scaling, and deployment?
 How has the Inflation Reduction Act (IRA) changed things for their portfolio?

-For answers, we turn to three top VCs in climate tech.
+For answers, we turned to three top VCs in climate tech.

 San Francisco-based Prelude Ventures has invested in early-stage climate tech startups since 2013 and counts multiple climate tech unicorns such as Form Energy and Pivot Bio in its portfolio Prelude recently participated in a $50M Series C for Persefoni, a carbon management and accounting platform, and a $25M round for Terabase, a construction automation platform for utility-scale solar.
 This year, Prelude also co-led a $20M Series A for Ebb Carbon, which accelerates the ocean’s natural ability to convert CO2 to bicarbonate.
-Managing Director and Co-Founder Gabriel Kra, known for his TED Talk on why to be optimistic about the climate, will share Prelude’s perspective on the panel.
-Be sure to check out Prelude’s live breakout session during the Summit.
+Managing Director and Co-Founder Gabriel Kra, known for his TED Talk on why to be optimistic about the climate, shared Prelude’s perspective on the panel.

 Gabriel Kra co-founded Prelude Ventures in 2013, after almost 25 years as an investor, entrepreneur, scientist, activist, and ski-bum.
 He serves on the Boards of Directors of Renew Financial, Ripple Foods, Sense Labs, Natron Energy, ClearMetal, Raxium, and Form Energy, and is active with Meati, Metalenz, Zymergen, Planet, Catalog, and Spark Thermionics.
 Gabriel also serves on the Board of Directors of Activate and The CREO Syndicate, and on advisory boards for Prime Coalition and Carbon180.
 Gabriel holds MBAs from the Columbia Business School and the Haas School of Business, University of California at Berkeley, an MS in atmospheric chemistry from SUNY Stony Brook and a BA in philosophy from Columbia College.